akora/smashing-dashboards/README.md

-## Personal home dashboard based on the Smashing framework
+## Personal home dashboards based on the Smashing framework

 For Smashing check out http://smashing.github.io/smashing for more information.